-A common question that I am getting asked is…
+A common question that I often get asked is…

 “It’s painful for me to do the Squat.
 What can I do for it to be pain-free?”

-A lot of times, I recommend people to step back and build up to do the bodyweight squat.
-I would recommend doing these three exercises and building up on these exercises until you get to do the bodyweight squat.
+Often, I recommend stepping back and building up to the bodyweight squat.
+I suggest doing these three exercises and building up to the bodyweight squat.

 3 Exercises to Improve Bodyweight Squat